OHIO-ECT/ECT-Lab-Introduction/tasks/ITS-4750-Review.md

 | [N8.0](https://www.youtube.com/watch?v=igPK1aZo4m8) | IPv6 Intro |
 | [N11.0](https://www.youtube.com/watch?v=43F51qVz9Ds) | nmcli |

-## Lab IP Addressing Conventions
+# IP Addressing Conventions

-As show in the IPv4 Subnetting and IPv6 Intro technuggets, as a generalized process an organization or a network within an organization is given an IP address space which a network administrator will take and further subnet based on the demands of the sub-networks (subnets) that are within the network being constructed.
-The [ECT Visual Subnet Calculator](https://www.its.ohio.edu/ipcalc/) is a handy tool to automate this process.
-A network administrators ability to properly manage IP space is a direct reflection of their
+Organization or a network within an organization is given a "block" of IP address space.
+A network administrator will take that IP space  and further divid it based on the demands of the sub-networks (subnets) that are within the network being constructed.
+This class is "dual-stack" and will use both IPv4 and IPv6.
+Subnetting each of these address types have slighly different techniques.

-TODO: Brandon Stopped here.
+For IPv4 the [ECT Visual Subnet Calculator](https://www.its.ohio.edu/ipcalc/) is a handy tool to automate this process.
+For IPv6, Professor Saunders, recommends that students NOT use a subnet calculator.
+See the IPv6 Intro TechNugget for the basics of subnetting in IPv6.
+More advanced subnetting techniques will be discussed in class.

-These conventions MUST be used for IP address assignment in all ITS 4750 assignments for the entire semester.
+Within a subnetwork this class requires a set of policies that must be adhered to.
+These policies might differ from the practices of other organizations.

 - A1.
 IPv4 default gateway (Router) will use the **last usable address** in the IP Network
 - A2.
 IPv6 default gateway (Router) will use **::1** IP
 - B. All other static assigned IPs (including other routers that are not the default gateway) start at the **beginning of the range**
 - C. DHCP pools are between the statically addressed clients and the Default Gateway
 - D. Unless stated otherwise use the following DNS Name servers: **132.235.9.75, 132.235.200.41**

 # Section 3 - ENE: Network Simulation Without GNS3